Bipolar II: What Is It And How Is It Different?

 People with bipolar I disorder may struggle with daily functioning during manic phases.
 Their work, relationships, and hygiene might become challenging, leading to potential job losses or dysfunctional relationships.
 Symptoms of bipolar disorder can lead to physical health complications—such as heart disease, sleep disruptions, and significant weight loss or gain—that can make self-care difficult.

 In individuals with bipolar II, depression and hypomania symptoms can significantly impact daily functioning.
-Although bipolar II may be seen as a “milder form” or "less severe” version of bipolar I, it can have marked impacts on the individual diagnosed, and hypomania is not a "fun" or "lighthearted" form of mania.
-It can still cause impairment on a lesser level.
+Although bipolar II may be seen as a “milder form” or "less severe” version of bipolar I, it can have marked impacts on the individual diagnosed.
+Similarly, hypomania is not a "fun" or "lighthearted" form of mania; it can still cause impairment on a lesser level.

 Suicide risk

-People with bipolar disorder who experience bipolar depression may be a risk of suicide.
-Studies have found that the risk may be upwards of 20% higher than in the general population.
-An overall review of the literature shows that there is no significant difference between the rates of suicide attempts in people with bipolar I and bipolar II disorder.
+Bipolar disorders with elements of bipolar depression may be one of the risk factors of suicide.
+Studies have found that the risk may be upward of 20% higher than in the general population.
+A 2010 overall review of the literature by the National Institute of Mental Health shows that there is no significant difference between the rates of suicide attempts in people with bipolar I and bipolar II disorder.
 However, those who experience bipolar I disorder without depression may have less of a suicide risk.

 Summary of differences